Jenny16x/TeamSix/README.md

 <br>

 ### Data Sources
-We will be using MLB pitching statistics and salary data for years 2016-2019 to train our model.
-We chose to use multiple years of data to imporove our model's accuracy.
+We will be using MLB pitching statistics and salary data for years 1990-2016 to train our model.
+We chose to use a large range of years to ensure we had an adequate amount of data to work with to train and test our model.
 We chose not to include more recent years (2020 & 2021) because of the signinficant impact the COVID-19 pandemic had on professional sports.

 We sourced our pitching statistics and player salary data from [Lahman's Baseball Database.](http://www.seanlahman.com/baseball-archive/statistics/)
 <br>

 ## What We Plan to Answer with Data
-We hope to be able to find pitcher metrics that are strongly correlated with salary in order to predict what a pitcher's salary is expected to be in the future.
+We were hoping to create a model that could accurately predict what a starting MLB pitcher's salary would be based on their ERA.
 <br>

 [*jump to top*](https://github.com/Jenny16x/TeamSix#moneyball-20)